For new Cal Grant applicants:

 Have you recently moved, changed schools, or changed your name?
 If so, then youíll need to complete the Grant Record Change Form for Students and submit it to the Commission as soon as possible.

 The Grant Record Change Form for Students can also be used to notify the Commission of any changes to your attendance.
-Have you changed schools, changed living arrangements or changed your course of study?
+Have you changed schools or changed your course of study?
 You may also use the Grant Record Change Form for Students to let the Commission know about these changes.
 Please keep in mind that any changes to your school (for example, changing from an independent college to a community college), living arrangement (moving from the dorms to your parentsí house), changing your course of study (pursuing a bachelorís degree instead of a vocational certificate) may affect your eligibility for a Cal Grant.
 Before you make any changes, please talk to your collegeís financial aid office to see if these changes may affect your eligibility for a Cal Grant.